suspekt8/florenceso/content/projects/index.md

 ---
-**Co-Investigator, Riksbankens Jubileumsfond, Sweden 2024-2026** -Project title: "Divided Parliaments?
+**Co-Investigator, Riksbankens Jubileumsfond, Sweden 2024-2026**
+- Project title: "Divided Parliaments?
 Polarization, Moralization, and the Risk of Gridlock."

 **Principal Investigator, Marie Curie Individual Fellowship, The European Commission 2021-2023**
 - Project Title "The Impacts of Economic Growth and Decline on Party Behavior"